jyotshna068/Fitness_aiAgent/README.md

-# AI Health & Fitness Agent
+# AI Health & Fitness Planner Agent

 A personalized health and fitness assistant that calculates your core body metrics and uses Google's Gemini AI to generate custom meal plans, workout programs, and answer fitness questions in a live coach chat.